-There is a lot of mystery today around what exactly personal coaches do.
-No, they are not personal trainers.
-Nor are they therapists or psychologists.
-To the best of my understanding, a personal coach provides support and guidance in helping a person achieve a specific personal or professional goal.
+Whether you’re working with a life coach, dating coach, health coach, or another kind of coach – they all have one thing in common: they provide support and guidance in helping you achieve a specific personal or professional goal.
 So what exactly might that goal be?
 Naturally, it will be vastly different from person to person.
 For one it might mean getting a new business venture off the ground.
-For another it could mean finishing a doctoral thesis amidst an already extremely busy lifestyle.
-And for someone else it could mean figuring out how to balance an advancing career with having a newborn baby in the home.
-There are no rules or limits to what sorts of goals people seek support with in hiring a personal coach.
+For another, it could mean finishing a doctoral thesis amidst an already extremely busy lifestyle.
+And for someone else, it could mean figuring out how to balance an advancing career with having a newborn baby in the home.
+There are no rules or limits to what sorts of goals people seek support when hiring a personal coach.

 I’ll admit I was a bit nervous before my first call with my coach.
 I felt unsure of how it was supposed to go, or what I should say.
 Luckily, as I quickly learned, coaches are great at asking the right questions.
 By the end of my first call, we had come up with a game plan for how I was going to get where I wanted to be.
 When we got off the phone, I felt exhilarated, inspired, revved up, and ready to get to work.

 Over the next four months, I had calls with my coach almost every week.
-During each call we would first check in about how I was doing and what progress I’d made in the previous days.
-We would also get any doubts or fears I’d been experiencing out into the open and deal with them head on to make sure I wasn’t losing momentum and was staying on track.
+During each call, we would first check in about how I was doing and what progress I’d made in the previous week.
+We would also get any doubts or fears I’d been experiencing out into the open and deal with them head-on to make sure I wasn’t losing momentum and was staying on track.
 To make a long story short, fast-forward four months: I was working on my first website for a paying client and had a few other clients in the pipelines.
-In additional, I had a day-to-day and month-to-month business plan for continuing to expand my network and my business.
+In addition, I had a day-to-day and month-to-month business plan for continuing to expand my network and my business.

-Choosing to partner with someone who can offer you a completely objective viewpoint and help you get your goals in order and on the path to achieving them is a really cool thing – and something I think many artists would find extremely helpful.
+Choosing to partner with someone who can offer you a completely objective viewpoint and help you get your goals in order and on the path to achieving them is a very cool thing – and something I think many entrepreneurs would find extremely helpful.

-To help you decide if you’re someone who would benefit from working with a coach, I’ve described below five reasons why someone might consider it.
+To help you decide if you’re someone who would benefit from working with a coach, I’ve described below five reasons why a person might consider it.

 1) You know where you want to be but you’re not sure how to get there.